Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 So it doesn't even matter.

-Um, but he um made a letter about this thing called the day of absence, and the day of absence was a day every year at the college where uh traditionally students of color, which term I still have a problem with, but this is how they think of things.
+And the Day of Absence was a day every year at the college where traditionally students of color, which term I still have a problem with, but this is how they think of things.

-and to absent themselves would is kind of like this show of how important they were to the campus, and then there was a day of presence where everybody came back onto the campus the day after the day of absence, and a little bit different than banning all white people from campus.
+And then there was a day of presence where everybody came back onto the campus the day after the day of absence.

-So anyway, so the campus overreacted.
+Anyway, so the campus overreacted.

 Well, I think they overreacted, but they reacted very strongly.

-Um the uh administration and the teachers and some of the students decided to invert the day of absence and invite the white students to leave campus um to get training in anti-racism and to get training in how privileged they were and get training in how to suppress their white supremacy or how was there an off-campus training that was offered?
+And the administration and the teachers and some of the students decided to invert the day of absence and invite the white students to leave campus to get training in anti-racism and to get training in how privileged they were and get training in how to suppress their white supremacy.

-But you know, day of absence came and went, it wasn't that big of a deal.
+It wasn't that big of a deal.

-Now, once Fox News got a hold of that, that Fox News and Tucker Carlson made that a day of white uh racism or kicking white people off campus or forcing white people off campus.
+Now, once Fox News got a hold of that, Fox News and Tucker Carlson made that a day of white racism or kicking white people off campus or forcing white people off campus.

 It wasn't necessarily the case that white people were forced off campus, but it was the case that students were required to segregate themselves.

-So there was explicit discrimination, and just by basic discrimination, judging people and telling people how to act based on their race.
+So there was explicit discrimination and just by basic discrimination, judging people and telling people how to act based on their race.

-So that day came and went, but then came and went, but then in the middle of May of 2017, a Facebook argument uh got started between a uh student of color and another student of color, but because one student of color had light skin privilege,
+But then in the middle of May of 2017, a Facebook argument got started between a student of color and another student of color.

-And this light-skinned American Indian Puerto Rican uh young man just made a joke mocking another young man who's black, and uh that start sparked this huge argument that spilled over into campus, and then the campus police were involved, and a bunch of lies were published on to social media about black students being taken out of their beds at night and detained against their will to give a statement about something or another, which wasn't actually the case.
+And then the campus police were involved and a bunch of lies were published on to social media about black students being taken out of their beds at night and detained against their will to give a statement about something or another, which wasn't actually the case.

 It was all voluntary and they weren't detained at all.